controlorigins/documents/README.md

 ## License

-All documentation in this repository is proprietary and confidential to our company.
+All documentation in this repository is proprietary and confidential to Control Origins.
 Unauthorized distribution or sharing of the documentation is strictly prohibited.